Engelbert Humperdinck (singer): 2010s and 2020s

-2017 marked the 50th anniversary of Humperdinck's first international chart success, and two major celebratory disc sets were produced in the early summer.
+2017 was the 50th anniversary of Humperdinck's first international chart success, and two major celebratory disc sets were produced in the early summer.
 The first, Engelbert Humperdinck 50, was a two-disc album bringing together the singer's charting singles for Decca, other songs from different points in his career, two new studio recordings, and a new remix of "Release Me".
 The second was an extended box set of Humperdinck's first eleven albums, reissued by Decca Records, complete with original album artwork and new liner notes.
-Engelbert Humperdinck 50 was released in the United Kingdom in May 2017, and entered the UK album charts at No. 5, indicating the singer's enduring popularity in his home country.
+Engelbert Humperdinck 50 was released in the United Kingdom in May 2017, and entered the UK Albums Chart at No. 5, indicating the singer's enduring popularity in his home country.
 The album was released in North America in June 2017.

 The Man I Want to Be was released in late 2017.
 While composed largely of newly written material, the album included two notable covers: "Photograph" (Ed Sheeran), and "Just the Way You Are" (Bruno Mars).
 In 2018, the singer came out with a newly recorded Christmas album, Warmest Christmas Wishes.
 In May 2019, Humperdinck premiered a new song, "You", a self-described ode to motherhood written for him by British songwriters Jon Allen and Jake Fields.
 As a birthday gift to his wife, Patricia, Humperdinck appeared in a music video of "You", filmed on location at the Houdini Estate.
 The singer's record label announced the late-2019 release of an EP of songs titled Reflections.
-Humperdinck followed this up with a 2020-EP, Sentiments.
+Humperdinck followed this up with further EPs in 2020 (Sentiments) and 2021 (Regards).
+A new studio album, All About Love, was released in 2023.

+In early 2022, Humperdinck's song "A Man Without Love" was featured in the Marvel Studios series Moon Knight.
+Later, he performed a cover of the popular song "I'm Forever Blowing Bubbles" for the film Bullet Train.

-Well into his sixth decade as a successful entertainer, Humperdinck continues with his schedule of international concert dates.
-While touring North America on an annual basis, he has performed in a range of venues and events in Europe, Australia, and the Far East.
+Well into his sixth decade as an entertainer, Humperdinck continues with international concert dates.
+While touring North America on an annual basis, he has performed in a range of venues and events in Europe, Australia and the Far East.
 In 2009, Humperdinck performed at Carols in the Domain, a popular Christmas event held in Sydney.
-In November 2010, he returned to Australia for a number of concerts, adding a new studio album, Released, to his discography.
-Humperdinck also returns for performances in the United Kingdom.
-In May 2015, he appeared at the Bridgewater Hall, Manchester, the Symphony Hall, Birmingham and the Royal Albert Hall., and at London's Theatre Royal, Drury Lane in November 2017.
-In 2019 Humperdinck performed in Singapore, Manila, and Tokyo, and in late 2021 and 2022 the singer appeared in cities in the UK and Europe, including a return to the London Palladium.
+He returned to Australia for a number of concerts in November the following year, adding a new studio album, Released, to his discography.
+Humperdinck also regularly schedules performances in the United Kingdom.
+In May 2015, he appeared at the Bridgewater Hall, Manchester, the Symphony Hall, Birmingham and the Royal Albert Hall and at London's Theatre Royal, Drury Lane in November 2017.
+In 2019, Humperdinck performed in Singapore, Manila and Tokyo.
+In late 2021 and into 2022, the singer appeared in cities in the UK and Europe, including a return to the London Palladium.
+In December 2023, Humperdinck announced a "grand farewell tour" of Australia in May 2024, including a concert at the Sydney Opera House.

-In early 2022, his song A Man Without Love was featured in the hit Marvel Studios series Moon Knight, gaining Humperdinck prominence amongst a new generation of fans.
-Later, he performed a cover of the popular song "I'm Forever Blowing Bubbles" for the film Bullet Train.